Anyone with trees or tall shrubs on their property should invest in a quality pole saw for pruning.

 Best Pole Saws

-Our overall pick is the DeWalt 20V MAX XR Pole Saw.
+Our overall pick is the DeWalt 20v Pole Saw.

-If you need a heavy-duty saw for some tough jobs the Maxtra Pole Saw is a gas-powered option that checks all the boxes when it comes to reach, power, and even comfort considerations.
+If you need a heavy-duty saw for some tough jobs the EGO PS1001 is another option that checks all the boxes when it comes to reach, power, and even comfort considerations.

 Consider your unique needs and the kind of jobs you’ll be doing before choosing a pole saw.
 We’re confident there’s a perfect fit on this list for everyone that will make their trimming jobs much easier and safer.

-And if you were the type of person to get up into the trees, check out these climbing arborist chainsaws.
+If you are the type of person to get up into the trees, check out these climbing chainsaws.